otpless-tech/web-headless-demo/README.md

 # OTPless Headless SDK Integration Demo

 This repository contains a demo project for integrating the **OTPless Headless SDK** into a mobile login form using React.
+The project demonstrates two integration approaches:

+1. **NPM Package Integration** - Using the official `otpless-headless-js` package
+2. **Legacy Script Integration** - Direct script loading using helper functions

-The project includes helper files and components to streamline the implementation process.
+The project includes helper files and components to streamline the implementation process for both approaches.

 ---